 The first sensitivity analysis will be performed imputing missing LDL-C values at Day 84 based on the assumption the data are MNAR using a control-based pattern mixture method.
 At Day 84, the data will be split into two groups as follows: (1) all participants randomized to the obicetrapib treatment group that had a non-missing value at Day 84; and (2) either participants randomized to the placebo treatment group, or participants that had a missing value at Day 84.
 For the second group, 100 data sets will be imputed.
-The variables for the imputation model will consist of the

-LDL-C values from Baseline and Day 84.
+The variables for the imputation model will consist of the LDL-C values from Baseline and Day 84, along with CV risk (HeFH or non-HeFH) and Baseline statin therapy (HIS or non-HIS).
 In this manner, missing data at the Day 84 assessment will be estimated from the placebo treatment group.
 Each data set will be combined with the first group to obtain 100 imputed data sets with no missing values at Day 84.
-For each imputation data set, the percent change from Baseline to Day 84 will be analyzed using the ANCOVA model described above.
+For each imputation data set, the percent change from baseline to Day 84 will be analyzed using the ANCOVA model described above.
 The results of these 100 analyses will be combined to construct the treatment estimates using the parameter estimates and associated standard errors.
 Similarly, the difference of the adjusted treatment means (obicetrapib vs. placebo) will be presented with the associated standard error and two-sided 95% confidence interval.
 Randomly chosen seed numbers will be selected for the analysis and will be retained.

-The second sensitivity analysis will be performed using a tipping point approach in the following steps [6-7]:
+The second sensitivity analysis will be performed using a tipping point approach in the following steps [6-7].
+The same analysis method as specified for primary analysis will be applied when analyzing adjusted data generated under each plausible shift parameter:

-1. The missing data will be imputed using multiple imputation assuming MAR with a shift parameter in each treatment group.
-2. The multiply imputed data will be analyzed using a standard multiple imputation method combining rule (Rubin's Rule).
+1. The missing data will be imputed using multiple imputation assuming missing at random (MAR) with a shift parameter in each treatment group.

+2. The multiple imputed data will be analyzed using a standard multiple imputation method combining rule (Rubin's Rule).
 3. Step 1 and 2 will be repeated such that the shift parameter for each treatment group will be increased in the negative and /or positive direction by a certain amount in each step until the "tipping point" is reached (i.e., where statistical significance is lost).
 The more the tipping point diverges from the observed data, the more robust the conclusions from the primary analysis.